Satellaview

-The is a satellite modem peripheral produced by Nintendo for the Super Famicom in 1995.
-Containing 1 megabyte of ROM space and an additional 512 kB of RAM, Satellaview allowed players to download games, magazines, and other media through satellite broadcasts provided by Japanese company St.GIGA.
-Its heavy third-party support included Squaresoft, Taito, Konami, Capcom, and Seta.
-To use Satellaview, players purchased a special broadcast satellite (BS) tuner directly from St.GIGA or rented one for a six-month fee.
+The is a satellite modem peripheral for the Super Famicom, produced by Nintendo as part of the fourth generation of video game consoles.
+It was released in Japan on April 23, 1995, as the successor to the Famicom's Network System.
+Containing a megabyte of ROM space and 512 kilobytes of RAM, the Satellaview allowed players to download games, magazines, and other media through satellite broadcasts provided by St.GIGA.
+Players purchased or rented a broadcast satellite tuner.
 It attaches to the expansion port on the bottom of the Super Famicom.
+The Satellaview received extensive support from third-party developers, including SquareSoft, Taito, Konami, Capcom, and Seta.